-It is important to define the audience group and 'know' them, reasons for reaching out, change in behaviour expected, appropriate message to be communicated, channels through which the communication can take place, and signs of success.
-The knowledge, attitudes, preferences, and feelings of the target group are important to learn so that the message can be appropriately designed.
-The message and argument must appeal to them.
-We need to find out which communication channels they have access to, so that the message reaches them.
-It is also crucial to decide what change in behaviour or thinking is desired in the target group.
+It is important to define the audience, the reasons for reaching out, the misunderstandings and misconceptions that need to be overcome (if any), the expected changes in behaviour, the appropriate messages to be communicated, the communication channels, and the signs of success.
+The level of information, attitudes, preferences, and feelings of the target groups should be clearly analysed so that the messages can be appropriately designed.
+The messages and arguments must appeal to the target groups.
+The communication channels should also be adapted to the target audience so that the messages reach them.